jgarc172/code-practice/Preparation/4-composition.md

 > applying the function **not** is equivalent to applying the operator **!**

-## Composition using Basic Control Structures
-Level 2 exercises will introduce the use of basic control structures like if/else and loops

 ## Steps to Solving Problems with Composition

 * Use the input parameters as they should always be part of the solution